pkorduan/kvwmap-server/README.md

 `https://yourserver/kvmwmap/install.php`
 Accept the self-signed root certificate to connect with https.
 You can replace it later with your own certificate of your domain.
 Then click on the button "Installation starten".
-The result will be open in a new Browser tab.
-Go to the end of the page and click on the link "kvwmap starten" and login with:
+The result will be open in a new browser tab.
+Go to the end of the page and click on the link "Login" and login with:

-`user: kvwmap and password: kvmwap`
+`user: kvwmap and password: KvwMapPW1 or your initial kvwmap password.`

 Ignore the Warning: fclose(): 5 is not a valid stream resource in /var/www/apps/kvwmap/class/log.php on line 106